5 Totally Free Gift Ideas for Husbands & Dads

 Use your rewards points to buy him a gift card to his favorite store.

-I give a more detailed explanation of the different ways I earn free gift cards in my post-Seven Easy Ways I Earned $955 for Christmas.
+(I give a more detailed explanation of the different ways I earn free gift cards in my post-Seven Easy Ways I Earned $955 with 10 minutes a week.)

-Then send him on a trip alone to spend it on whatever he wants.
+Once you have the gift card, send your husband on a trip alone to spend it on whatever he wants.

 Because who cares if he’s only going to use that Underwater Stick Vacuum once every two years?